Seattle defense struggles in season-ending loss to Packers - WHIZ News

 Seattle’s defense bent and then broke Sunday, surrendering 344 total yards and committing costly penalties in a season-ending 28-23 loss to the Green Bay Packers in the NFC divisional round.
 It was yet another rough outing for a defensive unit that struggled to stop anyone all season.

+“I would say, feel the loss,” linebacker Bobby Wagner said of his message to the younger players.
+“Feel what that feels like, and use that to motivate you in the offseason.
+Whether it’s your workouts, whether it’s the offseason training, studying, things of that nature.
+Because if we use it how we’re supposed to use it and we grow, next season should be a really good season.
+Kind of feels like 2012 again.”

 The pieces that led the Seahawks to back-to-back Super Bowl appearances in 2014 and 2015 are mostly gone.
-Richard Sherman is with the 49ers, Earl Thomas is a member of the Ravens and Kam Chancellor is retired.
+Wagner and K.J.
+Wright are both still here.
+But Richard Sherman is with the 49ers, Earl Thomas is a member of the Ravens and Kam Chancellor is retired.
 Malcolm Smith, who was the Super Bowl MVP for the Seahawks in 2014, and Michael Bennett are both in Dallas.

+Wright sat at his locker, which was next to Wagner’s, after the loss for several minutes with his head in his hands.
+The nine-year veteran, all with Seattle, had seven total tackles Sunday.

+“Losing’s always hard,” he said.
+“Whenever the season ends you just know this is the last time these 53 guys will be together, and it always hard for me to just move on.
+The older I get, the more challenging it gets.”

-K.J.
-Wright and Bobby Wagner are still there.
-Wagner’s 136 postseason tackles are the most in the NFL since 2012.
+Wagner’s 137 postseason tackles are the most in the NFL since 2012.
 Wagner led the league with 159 tackles this regular season.
-But Wagner and the Seattle defense haven’t been the same without a shutdown secondary.
+But Wright, Wagner and the Seattle defense haven’t been the same without a shutdown secondary.

+Davante Adams did whatever he wanted Sunday, torching the Seattle defense for a franchise playoff-record 160 yards and two touchdowns on eight catches.

 The Packers’ offense, which struggled to find consistency all season, was 9 of 14 on third down and 3 for 3 in the red zone.